 - Copenhagen Coffee Lab and Bakery – Danish import bringing excellent espresso and Nordic minimalist vibes to Lisbon.
 Their cinnamon swirls are scrumptious and they do a mean all-day breakfast for €12.
-1-minute walk (50m) to the Campo de Santa Clara branch; 6-minute walk (0.3 mile) to the Escolas Gerais branch.
+Campo de Santa Clara branch (50m) or Escolas Gerais branch (0.3 mile).

 Nearby Shopping & Cool Shops

 - A Vida Portuguesa – Your one-stop shop for artisanal Portuguese products, from tinned sardines to pencils, ceramics, and notebooks.
 The brands are carefully chosen to maintain traditional production as well as make excellent gifts.
-18-minute walk (0.8 mile) to the Largo do Intendente branch.
+0.8 mile to the Largo do Intendente branch.

 - Manteigaria Silva – Venerable gourmet grocery store stocking the best of Portuguese specialties for over 100 years.
 It’s all about fine traditional products including charcuterie, cheeses, salt cod, and local wines.
-19-minute walk (1 mile) to the historic Rossio branch.
+1 mile to the historic Rossio branch.

 - Garrafeira Nacional – Local wine-selling institution with its own little museum.
 A great place to stock up on all manner of Portuguese wines, ports, and spirits.
-19-minute walk (1 mile) to the Rua de Santa Justa branch.
+1 mile to the Rua de Santa Justa branch.

 - Amazingstore – Eco-friendly accessories: watches, bags, wooden glasses, and even wooden bikes, all produced with a focus on sustainability.
-19-minute walk (1 mile).
+(1 mile).

 - Rua Augusta – The main artery of Baixa, or downtown, has plenty of high-street fashion as well as edgier finds in grand surroundings built in the Pombaline style.
-20-minute walk (1 mile).
+(1 mile).

 - Typographia – Bag yourself a rare find at this artsy provider of locally designed T-shirts with limited runs.
-20-minute walk (1 mile).
+(1 mile).

 - Street Art – Lisbon is known for its vibrant urban art scene and it is worth taking time to seek out some of the best pieces or joining a dedicated tour if you get really into it (see above).
-Nearby standout locations include Escadinhas de São Cristóvão with its fado mural (0.8 mile, 18-minute walk) and André Saraiva’s Paris-Lisbon fusion tile mural on the wall of Jardim Botto Machado (150m, 2-minute walk).
+Nearby standout locations include Escadinhas de São Cristóvão with its fado mural (0.8 mile) and André Saraiva’s Paris-Lisbon fusion tile mural on the wall of Jardim Botto Machado (150m).

 Nearby Markets or Grocery Stores